pesalerno/Pseudacris-island-genomics/README.md

 exporting the initial SNP matrices
 ---------

-We expoted the SNP matrix with minimal filter and arguments in order to obtain a .vcf file to filter in `vcftools` and `plink`.
+We exported the SNP matrix with minimal filter and arguments in order to obtain a `.vcf` file to process in `vcftools` and filter in `plink`.

-	mkdir pops-final-Xa567

 	populations -P ./denovo-Xa567 --popmap ./popmap-Xa.txt -O ./pops-final-Xa567/ --write_random_snp -r 0.1 -t 8 --vcf --plink --structure

+When then transformed the `.vcf` files into `.ped` and `.map` files using `vcftools` and the following code:

+	/Users/patriciasalerno/bash-programs/vcftools_0.1.13/bin/vcftools --vcf Xr367-populations.snps.vcf --plink --out new-Xr367

 ## SNP matrix filtering

+Using the CEDIA server, we filtered the matrices in three general steps, in order to find the whitelist of loci and individuals that were retained after filters.
+We initially permuted the filters in order to see the ideal stringency for retaining the most amount of individuals and loci.

 **1.Filtering loci with too much missing data:**

-		/Users/patriciasalerno/bash-programs/vcftools_0.1.13/bin/vcftools --vcf Xa367.snps.vcf --max-missing 0.75 --recode --out Xa367-b

-> `Xa357`: After filtering, kept 16123 out of a possible 76247 Sites
+		/home/patricia.salerno/programs/plink --file new_Pr323.plink --geno 0.3 --recode --out new_Pr323-b --noweb

+> `Xa367`: Filtered sites that were present in less than 80% inds.
 >
-> `Xa567`: After filtering, kept 7234 out of a possible 63102 Sites
+> 		After filtering, kept 2002 out of a possible 70607 Sites
 >
-> `Pr323`: After filtering, kept X out of a possible X Sites
+> `Xa567`: Filtered sites that were present in less than 70% inds.
 >
-> `Pr345`: After filtering, kept X out of a possible X Sites

-**2.Filtering by minor allele frequency**

-		/Users/patriciasalerno/bash-programs/vcftools_0.1.13/bin/vcftools --vcf Xa367-b.recode.vcf --maf 0.02 --recode --out Xa367-c

-> `Xa357`: After filtering, kept 5084 out of a possible 16123 Sites
+> 		After filtering, kept 4591 out of a possible 56310 Sites
 >
-> `Xa567`: After filtering, kept 2440 out of a possible 7234 Sites
+> `Pr323`: Filtered sites that were present in less than 70% inds.
 >
-> `Pr323`: After filtering, kept X out of a possible X Sites
+> 		After filtering, kept 8676 out of a possible 147330 Sites
 >
+> `Pr345`: Filtered sites that were present in less than 70% inds.
+>
-> `Pr345`: After filtering, kept X out of a possible X Sites
+> 		After filtering, kept 6615 out of a possible 131659 Sites

+**2.Filtering by individuals with too much missing data**.
+For all analyses we filtered out individuals that had more than 50% missing data.

+	/home/patricia.salerno/programs/plink --file new_Pr323-b --mind 0.5 --recode --out new_Pr323-c --noweb

+> *Xantusia*: The list of removed individuals can be seen here for [Xr367](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/new-Xr367-c.irem) and [Xr567](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/new_new_Xr-567-c.irem).
+>
+> *Pseudacris*: The list of removed individuals can be seen here for [Pr323](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/new_Pr323-c.irem) and [Pr345](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/NEWPr-345-c.irem).

+**3.Filtering by minor allele frequency**

+		/home/patricia.salerno/programs/plink --file new_Pr323-b --maf 0.02 --recode --out new_Pr323-d --noweb

+> `Xa357`: Due to low number of alleles, we used maf <0.01
+>
+> 		After frequency and genotyping pruning, there are 1111 SNPs
+>
+> `Xa567`: used maf < 0.02
+>
+> 		After frequency and genotyping pruning, there are 1473 SNPs
+>
+> `Pr323`: used maf < 0.02
+>
+> 		After frequency and genotyping pruning, there are 4417 SNPs
+>
+> `Pr345`: used maf < 0.02
+>
+> 		After frequency and genotyping pruning, there are 3251 SNPs

+We obtained the list of loci retained, to be used as the `whitelist` for the FINAL `populations` runs, using plink:

+	/home/patricia.salerno/programs/plink --file new_new_Xr-567-d --write-snplist --noweb

-**3.Filtering by position:** We saw the number of times base #85-96 were found in a given SNP list using the following code:
+**4.Filtering by position:** We saw the number of times base #85-96 were found in a given SNP list using the following code:

 		cat loci-rows.txt | awk '/_90/ {count++} END {print count}'

-> *Xantusia*: We decided to not eliminate any of the loci towards end of sequence due to a lack of incremental SNPs (potential error) towards end of sequence.
+>  We decided to not eliminate any of the loci towards end of sequence in either dataset due to a lack of incremental SNPs (potential error) towards end of sequence.

-**4.Filtering by individuals with too much missing data** (using `plink` and CEDIA cluster)

-First, we exported the VCF matrix as a `.ped` file:

-	/Users/patriciasalerno/bash-programs/vcftools_0.1.13/bin/vcftools --vcf Xa367-c.recode.vcf --plink --out Xa365-c

-Then we estimated individuals that had more than 50% missing data using the CEDIA cluster:

-	/home/patricia.salerno/programs/plink --file Xa365-c --mind 0.5 --recode --out Xa365-d.ped  --noweb

-> *Xantusia*: The list of removed individuals can be seen [here](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Xantusia-removed-inds.txt).
->
-> *Pseudacris*: The list of removed individuals can be seen [here](link).

 Re-filtering in **populations** with a whitelist of loci and individuals that passed filters
 ------

-For downstream analyses, we used the final list of retained individuals and loci for each matrix as a `whitelist` in the program `populations` to ibtain final matrices and also basi population stats.
-The whitelist requires a file that only has the locis ID and excludes the SNP position ID.
-Thus, only the first string before the underscore needs to be kept.
-The whitelist file format is ordered as a simple text file containing one catalog locus per line:
+For downstream analyses, we used the final list of retained individuals and loci for each matrix as a `whitelist` in the program `populations` to obtain final matrices and also basic population stats.
+The whitelist requires a file that has the locus ID on the left column and the SNP position on the right.
+For example:

-		3
-		7
-		521
-		11
-		46

-We used the ***.map*** output from the last ***plink*** filter in Text Wrangler, and generated the populations whitelist using find and replace arguments using **grep**:

-	search for \d\t(\d*)_\d*\t\d\t\d*$
-	replace with \1
+	2070	6
+	4893	6
+	6115	6
+	9158	6
+	19214	6
+	19427	6
+	20960	6
+	27494	6
+	28614	6

 Based the **.irem** file obtained in *plink* we removed from the popmap (to use in populations input) the individuals that did not pass the 50% missing data filter.

-Now we can run populations again using the whitelist of loci and the updated popmap file for loci and individuals to retain based on the plink filters.
+Finally, we ran populations again using the `whitelist` of loci and the updated popmap file for loci and individuals to retain based on the plink filters.

-	populations -b 1 -P ./ -M ./popmap.txt  -p 1 -r 0.5 -W Pr-whitelist --write_random_snp --structure --plink --vcf --genepop --fstats --phylip
+	populations -b 1 -P ./ -M ./popmap.txt  -p 1 -r 0.5 -W Pr-whitelist --structure --plink --vcf --genepop --fstats

 >--------------
 >
-> ***Xantusia*** whitelist loci for [`Xa357`](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Xa367-whitelist-loci) and [`Xa567`](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Xa567-whiltelist-loci).
+> ***Xantusia*** whitelist loci can be found here for [`Xa357`](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/whitelist_Xr-367) and [`Xa567`](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/whitelist_Xr-567).
 >
-> ***Pseudacris*** whitelist can be found [`Pr323`]() and [`Pr345`]().
+> ***Pseudacris*** whitelist can be found here for [`Pr323`](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/whitelist-Pr-323) and [`Pr345`](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/whitelist-Pr345).
 >
 > ---------------